tomvandal/phys512/assignments/nbody/README.md

 ## Commented Results and Analysis
 **[A notebook](https://github.com/tomvandal/phys512/tree/master/assignments/nbody/nbody.ipynb) contains results and discussion for all parts, as well as an overview of the code.**
+The notebook may take some time to load, but all what is presented there is also saved in .gif and .txt files.
 Each part also has a corresponding ".py" file in which the problem is set up for a specific part.
 All results are shown as animations and placed in the ["gifs" folder](https://github.com/tomvandal/phys512/tree/master/assignments/nbody/gifs).
 The energy data for each run is in a text file, in the ["energy" folder](https://github.com/tomvandal/phys512/tree/master/assignments/nbody/energy).
 Both animatinos and energy data are also presented in the notebook.

 ## Modules
 The NBody object and other utility functions are defined in separate files: